 |TV maker illegally tracked and sold viewing data

-The FTC said Vizio captured second-by-second information about what people were watching.
-The company also recorded people's IP addresses.
-The FTC said this was a breach of privacy and security.
-It said: "The data generated when you watch television can reveal a lot about you and your household."
-Vizio sold information to advertisers about people's age, sex, household size and income, marital status, home ownership, and education level.
-However, the company did not share people's names.
-Vizio lawyer Jerry Huang said: "Today, the FTC has made it clear that all smart-TV makers should get people's consent before collecting and sharing television viewing information."
+The FTC said Vizio captured viewing information and customers' IP addresses.
+This was a breach of privacy and security.
+The FTC said: "The data generated when you watch television can reveal a lot about you."
+Vizio sold data on people's age, sex, household size and income, marital status, home ownership, and education, but not their names.
+A Vizio lawyer said: "TV makers should get people's consent before collecting and sharing TV viewing information."